 (1).Scolopendra subspinipes mutilans L. Koch.

-Life habits: They prefer to live in damp and dark places, especially in rotten wood, stone gaps and wet grass.
+an insect of Scolopendra subspinipes mutilans L. Koch. crawls on ground Life habits: Centipede lives in damp and dark places, especially in rotten wood, stone gaps, and wet grass.
 Photophobia, nocturnal, preying on insects and other small animals.
-When the weather turns cold in October, the winter passes into the deep soil.
-The next year after the JingZhe, the weather turns warm, out of the hole foraging.
-The insect lays eggs between spring and summer.
+When the weather turns cold in October, it passes into the deep soil.
+The next year after the Awakening of Insects (or Excited Insects, one of the lunar calendar's solar terms, the 5th to 7th of March), the weather turns warm, and it comes out of the hole and searches for food.
+It spawns (lays eggs) between spring and summer.
 The female worm curled up its body and surrounded the egg group to hatch and protect the larvae.
-At night, crickets, grasshoppers, chafers and moths can be used to prey on insects, but also to kill small vertebrates (such as sparrows, lizards, and snakes) with their poisonous jaws.
+At night, crickets, grasshoppers, chafers, and moths can be used to prey on insects, but also to kill small vertebrates (such as sparrows, lizards, and snakes) with their poisonous jaws.
 They eat each other.
-Generally after October, when the weather turns cold, drill into the soil, lurking in the ground 10~13 cm deep soil overwintering.
-The following year after the awakening of insects, as the weather turns warmer, out of the hole for food.
+Generally, after October, when the weather turns cold, it drills into the soil, lurking in the ground and overwintering in soil of 10–13 cm depth.
+The following year, after the Awakening of Insects, as the weather turns warmer, it comes out of the hole for food.

-Centipedes lay eggs between spring and summer, with more than 15~35 eggs, oval, 3~3.5 mm long.
+Centipedes lay eggs between spring and summer, with more than 15–35 eggs, eggs are oval (egg-shaped), and 3–3.5 mm long.
 The female has the habit of curling up, surrounding the egg group to hatch, and protecting the larvae.
-Larvae and adults have the same number of steps.
-Heteromorphic anal segment of both sexes.
+Larvae and adults have the same number of paraeiopods.
+Heteromorphic telson of both sexes.

-Feeding practices: Water is essential for the survival of centipedes with few spines, and they must feed water every two to three days.
-Feeding water is as simple as dropping a drop of water on the tiny indentations of a stone tile.
-Centipedes will quickly lean over and suck voraciously.
+an insect of Scolopendra subspinipes mutilans L. Koch. crawls on some trunk Feeding practices: Water is essential for the survival of centipedes with few spines, and they must drink water every two to three days.
+Feeding water is as simple as dropping a drop of water on the tiny indentations of a ceramic tile.
+Centipedes will quickly lean over and suck water voraciously.
 Sometimes a juicy piece of pear pulp can do the same.
-Under the premise of maintaining water supply, centipedes with fewer spines can spend at least 1 week without food.
-Centipedes eat other arthropods: succulent tide worms, larger ants, locusts, cicadas are its favorites, even the frog.
+Under the premise of maintaining a water supply, centipedes with fewer spines can live at least one week without food.
+Centipedes eat other arthropods: succulent tide worms, larger ants, locusts, and cicadas are their favorites, even the frog.
 Its fearsome jaws are a powerful tool for hunting.
-Once the prey is targeted, it is difficult to escape its precise, accurate and ruthless attack.
+Once the prey is targeted, it is difficult to escape its precise, accurate, and ruthless attack.
 The majestic moniliform antennae seem to be crucial to the survival of the centipede.
-After almost every meal, it would put its two feelers down to the side of its jaw in turn for very detailed cleaning.
-These antennae must have developed sensory organs, which, if smeared, would greatly affect their ability to perceive the external environment, since they have only one pair of eyes and cannot see at all.
+After almost every meal, it would put its two feelers (antennae) down to the side of its jaw in turn for a very detailed cleaning.
+These antennae must have developed sensory organs, which, if smeared, would greatly affect their ability to perceive the external environment since they have only one pair of eyes and cannot see at all.

-Centipede is always in a state of readiness in the night, once found a situation, will immediately shrink the body into a slightly S type, and then in a relatively short time to attack.
-When it drop in small prey, such as ants, tide worms, and spiders, it usually get caught up in its venomous jaws before it know it, as if they never touched the bottom of the feeding bottle.
-Prey also did not have the slightest sign of resistance, like a lost treasure in the road by a greedy passer-by suddenly found the same, only to be grabbed for the fate of the bag.
+Centipede is always in a state of readiness at night and, once found in a situation, will immediately shrink the body into a slightly S-type, and then, in a relatively short time attack.
+When it drops in small prey, such as ants, tide worms, and spiders, it usually gets caught up in its venomous jaws before it knows it, as if it never touched the bottom of the feeding bottle.
+A prey also did not have the slightest sign of resistance, like a lost treasure in the road that a greedy passer-by suddenly found, only to be grabbed for the fate of the bag.
 This fixation usually lasts for a few minutes, as if waiting for the prey to be fully anesthetized before feeding begins in earnest.
-Centipedes use their jaws to break open the shell of their prey, and then, like drinking water, curl their jaws and lip whiskers to eat the juicy "contents" of their prey until they are left with an empty shell.
+Centipedes use their jaws to break and open the shell of their prey, and then, like drinking water, curl their jaws and lip whiskers to eat the juicy "contents" of their prey until they are left with an empty shell.

-Ecological Environment: Centipedes are fond of living in damp and dark places, and often inhabit in rotten wood, stone gaps, and wet grass.
-It lives in hilly and sandy low mountain areas and prefers warm places.
-Feed on small insects and their eggs.
-It is widely distributed in the middle and lower reaches area of the Yangtze River, the middle reaches area of the Yellow River and other areas of China.
+an insect of Scolopendra subspinipes mutilans L. Koch. shrink its body to Q shape Ecological Environment: Centipedes are fond of living in damp and dark places and often inhabit rotten wood, stone gaps, and wet grass.
+It lives in hilly and sandy low-mountain areas and prefers warm places.
+It feeds on small insects and their eggs.
+Likewise, it is widely distributed in the middle and lower reaches of the Yangtze River, the middle reaches of the Yellow River, and other areas of China.

-Characters of herbs: The herb is flat and long, 9~15 cm long and 0.5~1 cm wide.
-It consists of the head and body, and consists of 22 segments.
-The head is dark red or reddish-brown, slightly glossy, covered by a cephalic plate, which is nearly round, with a slightly protruding front end and a pair of gnathopodites attached to both sides; There is a pair of antennae on both sides of the front end.
-The first notum of the body is the same color as the cephalic plate, and the other 20 nota are brown-green or dark-green, with luster.
-From the 4th notum to the 20th notum, there are often two longitudinal groove lines.
-The abdomen is yellowish or brownish-yellow and shriveled; Since the 2nd segment, there are 1 pair of pereiopod (ambulatory leg) on both sides of each segment; The pereiopod (ambulatory leg) is yellow or reddish-brown, occasionally yellow and white, in the shape of a hook; The last pair of pereiopods is tail-shaped, so it is also called tail foot, which is easy to fall off.
+Characters of herbs: The herb is flat and long-striped, 9~15 cm long, and 0.5~1 cm wide.
+It consists of the head and body, and totally 22 somites.
+The head is dull red (darkish red) or russet (reddish-brown), slightly glossy, and covered by a cephalic plate, the cephalic plate is orbicular (subrounded), with a slightly protruding front end and a pair of maxillipeds attached to both sides; There is a pair of antennae on both sides of the front end.
+The first notum of the body is the same color as the cephalic plate, and the other 20 nota are brownish-green or atrovirens (greenblack), with luster.
+From the 4th notum to the 20th notum, there are often two vertical groove lines.
+The abdomen is faint yellow (pale yellow) or brownish-yellow, and wizened; From the 2nd somite, there is 1 pair of ambulatory legs (paraeiopods) on both sides of each somite; The ambulatory legs are yellow or russet, occasionally yellow and white, in the shape of a hook; The terminal pair of ambulatory legs are caudiform, so they are also known as caudal legs, which are easy to fall off.
 The texture of the herb is crisp, with cracks in the fracture surface.
 The herb has a slightly fishy smell, with a special acrid-smelly odor, it tastes pungent and slightly salty.
-The herb of better grade has a dry and long body, a red head, and a black-green body, with complete head and feet.
+The herb of a better grade has a dry body and in long strips, a red head, and a greenblack body with an intact head and paraeiopods.

-Description: It is commonly known as Duō Jí Wú Gōnɡ (Literally it means Centipede with many thorns).
-Scolopendra subspinipes mutilans (Newport) is the second-largest medicinal species of scolopendra in China.
-Body length is up to 160 mm, 18 segments of antennae, 6 segments of base are smooth and glabrous, teeth number is 6+6, 2nd~20th backplate with complete parallel longitudinal suture.
-Most backplates have no edge, the 14th (15 or 16)~ 20th backplates have an incomplete edge.
-The 2nd~19th is provided with incomplete parallel longitudinal sutures, the basal lateral plate protuberant ends are provided with 3 small spines, without dorsal and lateral spines.
-No tarsus is found on the 20th and 21st steps.
-At the end of the last step, there were 2 small spines on the outside of the ventral surface of the anterior femur, 2 small spines on the inside, 2 small spines on the inside of the back, and 3 small spines on the end of the corner spines.
-There are no reproductive limbs on either side of the web of the pregenital segment of the male adult.
+an insect of Scolopendra subspinipes mutidens Newport crawls on soil in a pot.
+Arthropod Description: The arthropod is commonly known as Duō Jí Wú Gōnɡ (which means Centipede with many spines).
+Scolopendra subspinipes mutidens (Newport) is the second-largest medicinal species of scolopendra in China.
+The body length is up to 160 mm, there are 18 segments of antennae, 6 segments of the base are smooth and glabrous, the tooth number is 6+6, and the 2nd to the 20th notum has a complete parallel longitudinal suture.
+Most nota have no edge, the 14th (the 15th or the 16th) to the 20th nota have an incomplete edge.
+The 2nd to the 19th nota have incomplete parallel longitudinal sutures, and the protuberant ends of the coxopleura have 3 clavula, without dorsal spines and lateral spines.
+No tarsus is found on the 20th and 21st ambulatory legs (paraeiopods).
+At the end of the terminal ambulatory leg (paraeiopod), there are 2 clavulas on the outside of the ventral surface of the anterior leg, 2 clavulas on the inside, 2 clavulas on the inside of the notum, and 3 clavulas on the end of the coign prickle (corner spine).
+There is no genital operculum on either side of the web of the pregenital segment of the male adult.

-Ecological Environment: Most of them live in hillside field on the road, rocky places near the village, the roadside rocks, weeds, deadwood in the well, woodpile, roofing tile gap between, besides the tank or cupboard in the kitchen.
+an insect of Scolopendra subspinipes mutidens Newport crawls on bark.
+Ecological Environment: Most of the arthropods live in hillside fields on the road, rocky places near the village, rocks on roadsides, weeds, deadwood in the well, woodpiles, between roofing tile gaps, and besides the tank or cupboard in the kitchen.
 It comes out for food at night.
 It eats insects, eggs, and meat.
-It is distributed in the middle and lower reaches area of the Yangtze River, the Zhujiang river area, and other areas of China.
+Likewise, it is distributed in the middle and lower reaches of the Yangtze River, the Zhujiang River area, and other areas of China.

-Characters of herbs: The herb is a little bigger and has many spines.
-The herb of better grade has a dry and long body, a red head, and a black-green body, with complete head and feet.
+several dried straight insects herbs of Centipede Characters of herbs: The herb prepared from Scolopendra subspinipes mutidens (Newport) is slightly bigger than the dried herb prepared from Scolopendra subspinipes mutilans L. Koch., and has many spines (prickles).
+The herb of a better grade has a dry body and is in long strips, has a red head, and a greenblack body, with an intact head and paraeiopods.

 Medicinal efficacy: Calming endogenous wind, antispasmodic, stopping convulsion, free collaterals, relieve pain, detoxification, and eliminating stagnation, is indicated for liver wind agitation (endogenous liver wind), spasm and convulsion, infantile convulsion, apoplexia, apoplexia and facial paralysis, hemiplegia, frightened epilepsy, epilepsy, tetanus (lockjaw), pertussis (whooping cough), rheumatism and obstinate arthralgia, migraine (migraine headaches) and aching all over the head, sore and ulcer, scrofula (lymphoid tuberculosis), phymatiasis (tuberculosis), mass in the abdomen and tumor lump, pyogenic infections, corporic tinea, tinea tonsure, anal fistula, scald or burn, snake bite, venomous snake bite, etc.